What is a developmental delay?

 A child with intellectual disability may or may not have other disabilities.
 Some common developmental disabilities associated with intellectual disability are autism, cerebral palsy, epilepsy, and vision or hearing impairments.

-Until your child reaches the age of 3, services are provided through Early Intervention system.
+Until your child reaches the age of 3, services are provided through the Early Intervention system.
 A services coordinator (case manager) can work with you to develop an Individualized Services Plan.
 Services may include individual therapies, play groups, parent training, family counseling, or transportation services.

 While different therapists, educators, and other specialists can provide special training, the best thing you can do is include your child in warm and loving family living.
 Assist your child to develop as much independence and as many functional skills as possible.
 Maintain open and ongoing communication with your child’s teachers and therapists.